 Along with the venerable library’s precious collections of old books, biographies, and autobiographies were many rare, handwritten manuscripts that dated back several centuries, all of which were reduced to pulp.

 Sangli, known for its turmeric and sugarcane, sits peacefully beside the river Krishna.
-That the city suffered such catastrophic flooding last year is proof, if proof be needed, of the growing threat of climate change.
+That the city suffered such catastrophic flooding last year is proof if a proof is needed, of the growing threat of climate change.

 India has a very long and illustrious history of sophisticated philosophical thought.
 Many of these profound intellectual musings on metaphysics and the nature of man and God were inscribed on scrolls made from palm leaves.
 While elsewhere in the world, vellum, papyrus, or paper was used for writing, in India and South Asia, the preferred material for writing was the palm-leaf scroll.

 For centuries, individual palm leaves were dried, cured, then cut into rectangular shapes, and made ready for writing on.
 Letters were inscribed with a knife-like pen on these palm-leaf scrolls; colourings were then applied across the surface and subsequently wiped off, leaving the ink in the incised grooves to reveal the text.
 The sheets were then tied together with a string that passed through holes in each page and tied together to make books.

 Such palm-leaf scrolls, with their distinctive rectangular shapes, were used from ancient times right until the 19th century.
 Each scroll could last anywhere from just a few decades to 600 years before falling victim to dampness, insect activity, mould, and human handling.
 When these scrolls began to show signs of deterioration, the texts were painstakingly recopied in order to replace them.